DeeMainiac/SCR_Mod/README.md

 # Contact

-Send a bug report right here on GitHub
+Send a bug report ('issue') right here on GitHub via the issues tab

 @me on the RimWorld discord (DeeMainiac#2893) preferably in #mod-general